tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/spring-boot.md

 Spring will create object inside its IoC container.
 Nếu tự tạo bằng `new` thì tạo trong JVM không tạo trong IoC container.

+DI is a way of associating application objects such that the objects don’t need to know where their dependencies come from or how they’re implemented.
+Rather than acquiring dependencies on their own, dependent objects are given the objects that they depend on.
+Because dependent objects often only know about their injected objects through interfaces, coupling is kept low.

 ### Autowiring

 `main()` need object of `Developer`. `Developer` lại muốn dùng object của `Laptop`.